sgraden/vpc/errors.md

 {:tip: .tip}
 {:new_window: target="_blank"}

-# IBM Cloud Regional Infrastructure API Service (RIAS) API error messages
+# IBM Cloud Virtual Private Cloud API error messages
 {: #rias-error-messages}

-When you receive an error message from the RIAS APIs, you can use the message ID to find more information about how to resolve the problem.
+When you receive an error message from the {{site.data.keyword.cloud}} Virtual Private Cloud APIs, you can use the message ID to find more information about how to resolve the problem.
 {:shortdesc}

 ## bad_request
 **Message**: The information given was invalid, malformed, or missing a required field.

-To fix this problem, be sure the content of your request conforms to the [RIAS API documentation](apis.html){: new_window} for the endpoint you are calling.
+To fix this problem, be sure the content of your request conforms to the [VPC API documentation](apis.html){: new_window} for the endpoint you are calling.

 ## bad_request_solution
 **Message**: Please double-check the data you supplied.

 To fix this problem, be sure the content of your request conforms to the [RIAS API documentation](apis.html){: new_window} for the endpoint you are calling.

 ## client_failed_body_read
 **Message**: An internal error occurred.

 Try again later.
 If this problem persists, contact support.

 ## client_failed_request
 **Message**: An internal error occurred.

 Try again later.
 If this problem persists, contact support.

 ## client_failed_request_creation
 **Message**: An internal error occurred.

 Try again later.
 If this problem persists, contact support.

 ## client_failed_to_get
 **Message**: An internal error occurred.

 Try again later.
 If this problem persists, contact support.

 ## database_failure
 **Message**: An internal error occurred.

 Try again later.
 If this problem persists, contact support.

 ## http_request_size_exceeded
 **Message**: The HTTP request is too large.